Immigration and Residency in Lithuania

 Any European Union citizen is free to stay in the Republic of Lithuania for a period up to 3 months within half a year.
 If the person wishes to stay in the Republic of Lithuania longer, he or she should declare his place of residence in Lithuania.
-It should be noted that a citizen European Union has the right to bring their family members to Lithuania.
-If family members of the citizen of European Union are citizens of a third country and are coming for more than 3 months in the period of one year, they have to receive a residence permit.
+It should be noted that a citizen of the European Union has the right to bring their family members to Lithuania.
+If family members of the European Union citizen are citizens of a third country and are coming for more than 3 months in the period of one year, they must obtain a residence permit.

 Residency and Work Permits in Lithuania

-Non-European Union citizens, willing to engage in certain activities in Lithuania like studies or work must apply for and receive a temporary residence permit.
-If a temporary residence permit on studies is issued, non-European citizen enjoys the right of possible part-time work (which is not more than 20 hours per week according to the Art.
+Non-European Union citizens, willing to engage in certain activities in Lithuania such as studies or work must apply for and obtain a temporary residence permit.
+If a temporary residence permit for studies is issued, non-European citizen enjoys the right to take on part-time work (which is not more than 20 hours per week according to the Art.
 46 of the Law on the Status of Aliens).
-Depending on the reasons of staying in Lithuania, temporary residence permit may be issued for a period not longer than 5 years through the local migration office.
+Depending on the reasons for staying in Lithuania, a temporary residence permit may be issued for a period of up to 5 years through the local migration office.

 Employment of non-Lithuanian Residents

 There is a certain procedure which shall be applied in the cases of employing a foreigner.
-One month prior employment a Lithuanian registered enterprise must register free working place at the local labour exchange and apply for the issue of a work permit.
-In the cases when the company established in the Republic of Lithuania is under bankruptcy the right to apply for the work permit is not possible.
+One month prior to employment a Lithuanian registered enterprise must register free working place at the local labour exchange and apply for the issue of a work permit.
+In cases in which the company established in the Republic of Lithuania is under bankruptcy, the right to apply for the work permit is not available.
 The procedure goes as follows: a local Labour Exchange office examines the application, if a positive decision is reached, local Labour Exchange office the documents to the Lithuanian Labour Exchange, which issues a work permit to the foreigner.
 The application, depending on qualification of the future foreign employee may take from one to two months.
 If the application is approved, work permit for a foreign employee will be valid for 2 years.

-It shall be noted that if a company is willing to hire a high qualification employee, there are different requirements.
-High qualification employee shall have a university degree (or other type of degree comparable to a university degree) and the monthly salary for such employee shall be not less than an average brute salary in Lithuania multiplied by 2.
+It shall be noted that if a company is willing to hire a highly qualified employee, there are different requirements.
+A highly qualified employee shall have a university degree (or other type of degree comparable to a university degree) and the monthly salary for such employee shall be no less than an average gross salary in Lithuania multiplied by 2.
 A company shall register free working place at the local labour exchange 14 days prior to application for work permit.
-The deadlines for processing the application are much shorter: local labour exchanges examines the application within 7 days, Lithuanian Labour Exchange issues a work permit within 7 days.
+The deadlines for processing the application are much shorter: local labour exchanges examine the application within 7 days, Lithuanian Labour Exchange issues a work permit within 7 days.
 Within 3 days Lithuanian Labour Exchange informs Migration Department that work permit has been issued and sends an electronic copy of the permit.